rerun/rerun/README.md

 	---
 	> jumps (2)

-In this case the previous execution printed "jumps ()" while the new execution printed "jumps (2)".
+In this case, the replay contained "jumps ()" while the new execution printed "jumps (2)".
-When a difference is detected, `rerun` will print the differences and exit with a non-zero exit status.
+When a difference is detected, `rerun` will print the differences below the `[diff]` label and exit with a non-zero exit status.

 # LOGS